Xenomes/Domoticz-TinyTUYA-Plugin/README.md

 ## Installation

-* The plugin make use of IoT Cloud Platform account for setup up see https://github.com/jasonacox/tinytuya step 3 or see PDF https://github.com/jasonacox/tinytuya/files/8145832/Tuya.IoT.API.Setup.pdf
+* The plugin make use of an IoT Cloud Platform account for setup up see https://github.com/jasonacox/tinytuya step 3 or see PDF https://github.com/jasonacox/tinytuya/files/8145832/Tuya.IoT.API.Setup.pdf

-Python version 3.7 or higher required & Domoticz version 2022.2 or greater.
+Python version 3.6 or higher required & Domoticz version 2022.2 or greater.

 To install:
 * Go in your Domoticz directory using a command line and open the plugins directory.